bemoregt/gpHomomorphicFilter/README.md

 ### Algorithm
 - Homomorphic Filter is a kind of Cepstral Technics of image.
 - Ambient light has Low frequency information.
-Object light has Higher frequency info.
+But, Object light has Higher frequency info.
-- Logarithmic of Power spectrum is separate two above informations.
+- Logarithmic of Power spectrum is separate two above informations and Low Stop Filtering.

 ### How To